openSUSE/yomi/README.md

 [image](https://build.opensuse.org/package/show/home:aplanas:Images/test-image-iso)
 that includes this patched package.
 You can use this ISO to boot the node.

+## Image boot parameters

+With this image we can set the minion ID of the salt-minion and the master address where the minion will connect, via boot parameters.

+By default the minion will try to connect to a master that have the name `master`.
+We can change it via the boot parameter `master`.
+For example `master=10.0.2.2` will make the minion to search the master in the address `10.0.2.2`.

+The rules for the minion ID are a bit more complicated.
+Salt, by default, set the minion ID equal to the IP of the node is none is specified.
+This cannot be a good idea if the IP changes, so the current rules are:

+- The value from `minion_id` boot parameter.
+- The hostname of the system, if is different from localhost.
+- The MAC address of the first interface of the system.

 ## Installing salt-master

 You can read the [official